software-next/tactigon-shapes/README.md

 - Microsoft C++ Build Tools and Windows 10/11 SDK.

 #### Microsoft C++ Build Tools and Windows 10/11 SDK installation
-Open the Visual Studio Installer on your system. if you do not have, [Download Visual Studio Installer](https://visualstudio.microsoft.com/downloads/)
+Open the Visual Studio Installer on your system. if you do not have one, [Download Visual Studio Installer](https://visualstudio.microsoft.com/downloads/)
 - From the Visual Studio Installer, click Modify or select Install for new installation.
 - Go to the individual components tab and install the latest version
   - MSVC v143 - VS 2022 C++ Build Tools x64/x86 (latest version)
-  - Windows 10/11 SDK (latest version matching your windows version)
+  - Windows 10/11 SDK (latest version matching your Windows version)

 ![Screenshot 2024-11-21 162339](https://github.com/user-attachments/assets/5f6332f1-be2b-4fee-ad62-7feb734db710)

 ## Clone Tactigon Shapes

-1. Copy the URL for HTTPS by clicking Code button.
+1. Copy the URL for HTTPS by clicking the Code button.

 ![image](https://github.com/user-attachments/assets/bc9664eb-ba03-4ad4-b11d-9f29fcdd2289)